xavctn/img2table/README.md

 >    <dt>max_workers : int, optional, default <code>1</code></dt>
 >    <dd style="font-style: italic;">Number of concurrent workers used for table extraction.
 Mainly useful for multi-page PDFs.</dd>
 > </dl>

-<b>NB</b>: Borderless table extraction can, by design, only extract tables with 3 or more columns.

 #### Method return